somaiahuthappa/social-network-api/README.md

   -------------------

   ## Questions
-  - If you have any questions, find me on Github [somaiahuthappa](https://github.com/somaiahuthappa) or email me at somaiahuthappa@gmail.com.
+  - If you have any questions, find me on Github [somaiahuthappa](https://github.com/somaiahuthappa).

   -------------------